wadejong/Summer-School-Materials/Examples/Laplace/README.md

 With `NGRID=3844` these are timings from the four socket `sn-mem` SkyLake node (with the evironment variable `I_MPI_PIN_DOMAIN=socket` to bind all threads from an MPI process to the same socket).
 The time is the operation time that includes the time taken for exchanging data (i.e., the communication cost).

+There's lots of noise in the timing, especially for the higher thread counts.

 P=#MPI processes

 T=#OMP threads per process